ayushxx7/ayush-mandowara-blog/content/Django/01-Hello-World.md

 # Voila!
 You have successfully hosted a Django Web App on your local machine and served your own response on an endpoint!

 - Next Blog: Integrating the App with a DB.

-To thank the author, give a star to [this repo](https://github.com/ayushxx7/ayush-mandowara-blog).